mihaimaruseac/robotik/README.md

 Of course, this random moving will create program species which will exhibit divergent behaviours.
 But this is intended :)

+However, there are some programs which will give the same output, even if using randomness.
+See `srcs/random` example.

 Open questions
 --------------